 Digging into the fine print

-Before you take the plunge to book in your rail journey, it's important to bear in mind that the Classic Rail Reward cancellation policy is quite strict.
+Before you take the plunge and book your rail journey, it's important to bear in mind that the Classic Rail Reward cancellation policy is quite strict.
 For departures prior to 1 April 2021, there's flexibility with refunds up to 7 days prior to departure.
 However, for departures from 1 April 2021, you'll be slugged the full redemption value if you cancel within 45 days of departure.
 We've listed out the cancellation policies below:

 Departures before 1 April 2021: Classic Rail Rewards are fully refundable if cancelled more than 7 days prior to departure.
 You'll pay 100% cancellation fees if you cancel within 7 days of departure.

 Departures from 1 April 2021: Classic Rail Rewards are fully refundable when cancelled within 14 days of booking and more than 45 days prior to departure.
 A fee of AU$200 or 25,000 Qantas Points per person applies if a booking is cancelled more than 45 days prior to departure.
 100% cancellation fees apply for bookings cancelled within 45 days of departure.